iriscferreira/mask-data-blog/README.md

  ## Pre-requisites
  1. Access to the above mentioned AWS services within AWS Account.

- 2. Validate that there is a pre-existing AWS Lake Formation configuration.
+ 2. It is important to validate that there is a pre-existing AWS Lake Formation configuration.
 If so, there may be permission issues.
+We suggest testing this solution on a development account without Lake Formation active yet.
+If this is not possible, see the [AWS Lake Formation](https://docs.aws.amazon.com/lake-formation/index.html) for more details on required permissions on your Role.

- 3. Also see that for AWS DMS a permission is required for it to create the resources.
-If at some point you have already worked with DMS then this permission must already exist, otherwise Cloudformation will be able to create it.
-Select AWS IAM, then choose Roles, and see if there is a role named `dms-vpc-role`.
-If not, choose "yes" in Cloudformation, so that it creates this role in your account.
+ 3. For AWS DMS, it is necessary to give permission for it to create the necessary resources, such as the EC2 instance where the DMS tasks will run.
+If at any time you have worked with DMS, this permission must already exist.
+Otherwise, AWS Clouformation can create it.
+To validate that this permission already exists, navigate to the [AWS IAM](http://aws.amazon.com/iam), click on Roles, and see if there is a role named `dms-vpc-role `.
+If not, choose to create the role during deployment.

+ 4. We use the [Faker](https://faker.readthedocs.io/en/master/) library to create non-real data consisting of the following tables:
+    - Customer
+    - Bank
+    - Card

  ## Deployment
 Please refer to this [blog post]() for the detailed instructions on how to use the solution.